-Other Anticonvulsants are: Donazepam 4-8mg (in 3-4 divided doses only), Ethosuximide 1000-2000mg daily, Valproate 100-1600mg daily.
+Other Anticonvulsants are:

+Donazepam 4-8mg (in 3-4 divided doses only) Ethosuximide 1000-2000mg daily Valproate 100-1600mg daily

 Note: Never withdraw anticonvulsant drugs suddenly.
 Although the objective of therapy is complete suppression of symptoms, in many cases this is not possible.

 Most epileptic must continue to receive anticonvulsant therapy throughout life.
 However, if seizures are entirely controlled for 3-5 years the dosage may be slowly reduced (over a period of 1-2 years) and finally withdrawn to ascertain if seizures will recur.

-(e) Advice on Discharge (Epileptic Patients)
+Advice on Discharge (Epileptic Patients)

-(1) Occupation - Epileptic finds life just as difficult.
+- (1) Occupation Epileptic finds life just as difficult.
 Many jobs are out of question for him.
-It would be most unwise for an epileptic to drive a bus or a car, or to choose any occupation which requires climbing ladders or handling dangerous machinery.

-(2) Epileptic Attack Card - If given in the hospital, an epileptic patient should carry Epileptic Attack Card whenever he is going out.
+It would be most unwise for an epileptic to drive a bus or a car, or to choose any occupation which requires climbing ladders or handling dangerous machinery. - (2) Epileptic Attack Card If given in the hospital, an epileptic patient should carry Epileptic Attack Card whenever he is going out.
 This card often introduces the patient to the public.
-Usually kept in his pocket, it helps the public to have an idea about patient's problem.

-(3) Drugs and Hospital Appointments - Often patients are given hospital appointments for Hospital's follow-up medical check-up.
+Usually kept in his pocket, it helps the public to have an idea about patient's problem. - (3) Drugs and Hospital Appointments Often patients are given hospital appointments for Hospital's follow-up medical check-up.
 Patient should try to keep appointment.
-He should also use drugs given to him so as to stabilize his improvement.

-(4) Finally, Epileptic Patients should be advised to avoid activities or situations that provoke attacks (e.g. alcohol ingestion or prolonged periods of food or sleep deprivation) and situations that could be dangerous or life-threatening if further seizures should occur.
+He should also use drugs given to him so as to stabilize his improvement. - (4) Finally, Epileptic Patients should be advised to avoid activities or situations that provoke attacks (e.g. alcohol ingestion or prolonged periods of food or sleep deprivation) and situations that could be dangerous or life-threatening if further seizures should occur.

-3.6 Status Epilepticus
+Status epilepticus

-Compliance with the anticonvulsant drug regimen is the most common cause of tonicclonic status epilepticus.
-Other causes include alcohol withdrawal, intracranial infection or neoplasms, metabolic disorders and drug overdose.
-The mortality rate may be as high as 20% and among survivors the incidence of neurologic and mental sequelae may be high.
-The prognosis relates epilepticus